harlan-zw/nuxt-delay-hydration/README.md

 The current solution for delaying hydration is [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration) which works well.
 However, it can require a lot of tinkering, may break your HMR and add avoidable complexity.

 Nuxt Delay Hydration aims to provide optimisations with minimal tinkering, by making certain assumptions on trade-offs.
+This module isn't built to replace vue-lazy-hydration, but as an abstraction layer on top of it.

 Keep in mind, **this is a hacky solution**.
 Until Google can recognise which scripts are truly blocking, we'll need to rely on this approach.
 </details>